MadLord80/MMCS-MSConverter/README.md

 Output directory - d:\sc
 The full path to the converted file will be d:\sc\b2\001.sc

+> WARNING!!!
+When converting identical files at the same time (namely, by music data, not by ID3v tag or file name) files can NOT be converted via TraConv!
+Therefore, we can get gaps in the list of .sc files: 013.sc, 014.sc, 015.sc, 018.sc, 019.sc!
+And the number of * .sc files will be less than the original number of files.

 Also in each directory the program will create a TITLE.lst file - it stores descriptions of files in the MMCS format and will be required later for the MMCS Music Server Editor (MSE) program for correct import of files.

 Max processes - MMCS MSConverter can convert several files at the same time, but system resources are wasted on this, so there is a limit to not strongly strain the computer.
 By default, 3.